Troubleshooting

 Troubleshooting Login Failures after Migration

-Login to CDO Fails Because of Incorrect Username or Password
+Login to Security Cloud Control Fails Because of Incorrect Username or Password

-Login to the Cisco Security Cloud Sign On Dashboard Succeeds but You Can't Launch CDO
+Login to the Cisco Security Cloud Sign On Dashboard Succeeds but You Can't Launch Security Cloud Control

-Solution You may have created a Cisco Security Cloud Sign On account with a different username than your CDO tenant.
-Contact the Cisco Technical Assistance Center (TAC) to standardize your user information between CDO and Cisco Secure Sign-On.
+Solution You may have created a Cisco Security Cloud Sign On account with a different username than your Security Cloud Control tenant.
+Contact the Cisco Technical Assistance Center (TAC) to standardize your user information between Security Cloud Control and Cisco Secure Sign-On.

 Login Fails Using a Saved Bookmark